thisistonydang/server-setup/README.md

 - `configure-ssh.sh` - disables password authentication and restarts the SSH service.

-- `create-user.sh` - creates a new, non-root user with home directory, bash shell, and sudo privileges.
+- `create-user.sh` - creates a new, non-root user with their own home directory, bash shell, and sudo privileges.
 The username is taken from the `.env` file.

 - `upgrade-packages.sh` - upgrades all installed packages and reboots the server.